swiftlang/swift-evolution/proposals/0116-id-as-any.md

 should have the net effect of most Swift 2 style code working as it does today, allowing value types to be passed into untyped Objective-C APIs without requiring explicit bridging or unbridging operations.
-There will definitely be edge cases that may behave slightly different, where the `AnyObject` constraint nudges overload resolution or implicit conversion in a different direction from what it would take without context.
+There will definitely be edge cases that may behave slightly differently, since the `AnyObject` constraint may nudge overload resolution or implicit conversion in a different direction from what they would take absent that constraint.

-## Related Proposals

-There are several moving parts involved in making id-as-Any work well, and several of them deserve independent consideration as separate proposals.

-### `AnyHashable` type
+## `AnyHashable` type

 We need a type-erased container to represent a heterogeneous hashable type that is itself `Hashable`, for use as the upper-bound type of heterogeneous `Dictionary`s and `Set`s.
 The user model for this type would ideally align with our long-term goal of supporting `Hashable` existentials directly, so the type deserves some short-term compiler support to help us get there.

-### Hiding the `NSObjectProtocol` in Swift

-Aside from `AnyObject`, another way unnecessary `@objc`-isms intrude themselves into Swift code is through `NSObjectProtocol` requirements.
-In practice, nearly every class in Swift on an Apple platform conforms to this protocol--native Swift classes inherit from a common Objective-C `SwiftObject` base class internal to the Swift runtime that implements the `NSObjectProtocol` methods, and almost all Cocoa classes inherit either `NSObject` or `NSProxy`.
-We can also make the box class used to bridge Swift values provide `NSObjectProtocol` functionality.
-Eliminating `NSObjectProtocol` as a formal requirement in Swift will allow native Swift classes, and often value types too, to interoperate more smoothly with Cocoa code with less explicit `@objc` interop glue.

-### Bridging more types to idiomatic objects

-Removing the `AnyObject` constraint and special typing rules makes it more important for the `Any`-to-`id` to do the right thing for as many types as possible.
-Some obvious candidates include:

-- Extending `NSNumber` bridging to cover not only `Int` and `Double`, but all `[U]IntNN` and `FloatNN` numeric types, as well as the `Decimal` struct from Foundation.
-- Bridging Foundation and CoreGraphics structs like `CGRect` and `NSRange` to `NSValue`, the idiomatic box class for those types.
-- When an `Optional` is passed as a non-nullable `id`, we might consider bridging the optional's `nil` value to `NSNull`.
-This would allow containers of optional such as `[Foo?]` to bridge idiomatically to `NSArray`s of `Foo` and `NSNull` elements.
+This type deserves its own proposal and design discussion, so thi

 ## Future Directions